 - 3 cups broccoli, cut into florets red and green peppers, mushrooms, and green onions are also great additions

 - In a large pot, cook fettuccine pasta as directed on package.
 Drain and set aside.

 - * See Note for alternative if you don't have a steamer.
 In a large pot, add an inch of water and bring to a rolling boil.
 Place a steamer basket inside the pot and add the broccoli.
 Cover, turn the heat down to a medium-low, and cook for 6-10 minutes, until the broccoli is tender.

-- Melt 2 Tbsp butter in a cast iron skillet over medium-high heat.
+- Melt 2 tablespoon butter in a cast iron skillet over medium-high heat.
 Add chicken and cook for 2-3 minutes per side.
 Chicken should be dark brownish black on the outside and cooked through, but still moist.
 The skillet may smoke during the blackening process.
 Don't be alarmed!

-- In a large, deep skillet melt 6 Tbsp of butter over medium heat.
+- In a large, deep skillet melt 6 tablespoon of butter over medium heat.
 Add in minced garlic and sauté for about a minute until golden and fragrant.
 Slowly add in the cream and stir until well combined.
 Stir occasionally and bring to a bubbling boil, about 5 minutes.
 Add salt and pepper.
 Add in Parmesan cheese, ½ cup at a time, stirring between additions.
 Reduce heat.